 Like a little history served alongside your Colorado hotel stay?
 These storied hotels — and they are all packed with stories — preserve their turn-of-the-century charm while still offering all the modern amenities the current century’s vacationers have come to expect.
 Their luxurious charm makes for perfect romantic getaways in Colorado.

 The Stanley Hotel

-The elegant 104-year-old, white-pillared landmark sits on a hill overlooking downtown Estes Park, just around the bend from Rocky Mountain National Park.
+The elegant more-than-a-century-old, white-pillared landmark sits on a hill overlooking downtown Estes Park, just around the bend from Rocky Mountain National Park.
 Guided tours detail the great lengths builder F.O.
 Stanley (of steam-engine fame) traversed to build this beauty in its then-inaccessible mountainous setting and reveal many spooky happenings, including the reason Stephen King was inspired to write The Shining while staying in room 217.